The Best Park Passes for Senior Camping Broken Down by State

 One of the best things about traveling in an RV is the ability to see the country on a budget.
 This is especially great for seniors, many of whom are living on fixed budgets in order to remain retired.

 Of course, the trick to traveling on a budget is finding budget-friendly campsites.
 While some people choose to boondock to save money, others may want the comforts offered by hookups and a bathhouse.
-This is where senior state park passes and other camping passes come into play.
+This is where a senior pass for state parks and other camping passes come into play.

 Alabama

 Alabama state park annual passes are only good for day-use admission at the park they are purchased from.
-Rates for these passes vary by location and are lower for seniors.
+A senior pass to any one Alabama state park costs $80 per year.

 Alabama also offers a 15% discount on camping fees for seniors.
 This discount is applied whether or not you own a camping pass.